Things You Need to Know - Socorro Islands

 All diving is daytime diving: there are no night dives

-Weather and conditions permitting, the first day divers enjoy four dives.
+Weather and conditions permitting, the first day divers enjoy 3 to 4 dives.
 Four dives per day are scheduled at Socorro (except for the day we check in at the Naval Station and it is 3 dives) and San Benedicto islands.
 Three dives are scheduled per day at Roca Partida.

 All of our trips have two dive masters on board to lead dives and assist divers